lcdm-uiuc/info490-sp16/Week6/lesson3.md

 Hastie, Robert Tibshirani, and Jerome Friedman.
 Note this text is rather mathematical in nature.

+_Safari Online Books_

+- **Chapter 5.
+Overfitting and Its Avoidance** from _Data Science for Business_ by Foster Provost and Tom Fawcett.
+- **Chapter 8.
+Visualizing Model Performance** from _Data Science for Business_ by Foster Provost and Tom Fawcett.

 ### Assessment ###

 When you have completed and worked through the above readings, please take the [Week 6 Lesson 3 Assessment][la]